 Forge Motorsport Intercooler

-The Forge Universal Intercooler uses the best quality cores to ensure your intake temperatures are kept as low as possible.
+The Forge Universal Intercooler uses the best quality bar and plate cores to ensure your intake temperatures are kept as low as possible.
 Each is hand fabricated and rigorously tested, to guarantee great flow characteristics and maximum thermal efficiency.

 8. Intake Air Temperature Sensor